johannschopplich/loadeer/README.md

 ### Native Lazy Loading

+> ℹ️ Use with caution.
+Especially if placeholder images are used, the native lazy loading attribute interferes, since all `data-src` attributes will be converted to `src` once Loadeer.js runs.
+All placeholder images will be overwritten and if the images are loaded sower then the user scrolls, blank spaces will occur.
+Thus, Loadeer.js doesn't enable native lazy loading by default.

 Browser support for `loading="lazy"` is decent.
-A the time writing, only Safari lacks support.
-Loadeer.js checks if the browser supports lazy loading and if so, will change the `loading` attribute to `lazy`.
+At the time writing, only Safari lacks support.
+If the option `useNativeLoading` is set to `true` and Loadeer.js detects the browser supports lazy loading, the `loading` attribute will be set to `lazy` and all `data-src` attributes changed to `src`.
+No intersection observer will be initialized.

 Use the default selector: